How to Set Up Real-Time Package Tracking for Your Online Store

 Core Components of a Real-Time Package Tracking Setup

-Before diving into implementation, you need to understand the six essential components that make real-time tracking work in 2026:
+Before diving into implementation, you need to understand the seven essential components that make real-time tracking work in 2026:

 1. Carrier API Connections and Multi-Carrier Strategy